ClarkHobbie/prior/README.md

 When prior compares two items, the user can enter a new reason (without a whitespace character), or hit return to signify an existing reason or no reason at all.

+## Writing the file

+The file is written in the new, priority order,  "Priority order" is in the order of which item "won" the most comparisons (ie the item that was chosen as more important the most number of times).
+If two items have the same "score" (ie two items were chosen as more important the same number of times) then the item the user designated as more important in their own comparison is judged as having a higher priority.

+The original file is renamed to *file name.backup* during the operation and discarded if everything goes well.